CSI-Osvaldo-Rocafort/CSI-Python-2021/Modules/Module3/Module3.md

 Provide an original example of a null value.
 It must prove your understanding of the concept.

  - Answer: An example of null value is when you put a bottle in outer space and there is no water but only air in the bottle.
+The xample says that there is nothing left in the bottle which there is supposed to be water in it.

 Type down any class notes below this sentence: